chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Specifies that the client port should accept SSL connections (using the same configuration as the secure client port).
     Default: false

 * *authProvider*:
     (Java system property: **zookeeper.authProvider**)
     You can specify multiple authentication provider classes for ZooKeeper.
     Usually you use this parameter to specify the SASL authentication provider
     like: `authProvider.1=org.apache.zookeeper.server.auth.SASLAuthenticationProvider`

 * *kerberos.removeHostFromPrincipal*
     (Java system property: **zookeeper.kerberos.removeHostFromPrincipal**)
     You can instruct ZooKeeper to remove the host from the client principal name during authentication.
     (e.g. the zk/myhost@EXAMPLE.COM client principal will be authenticated in ZooKeeper as zk@EXAMPLE.COM)
     Default: false

 * *kerberos.removeRealmFromPrincipal*
     (Java system property: **zookeeper.kerberos.removeRealmFromPrincipal**)
     You can instruct ZooKeeper to remove the realm from the client principal name during authentication.
     (e.g. the zk/myhost@EXAMPLE.COM client principal will be authenticated in ZooKeeper as zk/myhost)
     Default: false

-* *kerberos.canonicalizeHostNames*
-    (Java system property: **zookeeper.kerberos.canonicalizeHostNames**)
-    **New in 3.7.0:**
-    Instructs ZooKeeper to canonicalize server host names extracted from *server.x* lines.
-    This allows using e.g. `CNAME` records to reference servers in configuration files, while still enabling SASL Kerberos authentication between quorum members.
-    It is essentially the quorum equivalent of the *zookeeper.sasl.client.canonicalize.hostname* property for clients.
-    The default value is **false** for backwards compatibility.

 * *multiAddress.enabled* :
     (Java system property: **zookeeper.multiAddress.enabled**)
     **New in 3.6.0:**
     Since ZooKeeper 3.6.0 you can also [specify multiple addresses](#id_multi_address) for each ZooKeeper server instance (this can increase availability when multiple physical network interfaces can be used parallel in the cluster).
 Setting this parameter to **true** will enable this feature.
 Please note, that you can not enable this feature during a rolling upgrade if the version of the old ZooKeeper cluster is prior to 3.6.0.
     The default value is **false**.